Is the Performance of My Deep Network Too Good to Be True? A Direct Approach to Estimating the Bayes Error in Binary Classification: Estimation with positive-confidence data

 \end{theorem} Recall that $\mathbb{E}_{+}$ is $\mathbb{E}_{p(\bmx|y=+1)}$ and $r(\bmx) = p(y=+1|\bmx)$.
 The proof is shown in App.~\ref{appendix_proof_theorem_pconfBER}.
 Based on Theorem~\ref{thm:pconfBER}, we can derive the following estimator:

 where $r_i=p(y=+1|\bmx_i)$ for $\bmx_i \sim p(\bmx|y=+1)$, and $n_+$ is the number of Pconf data.
 We can estimate the Bayes error in an instance-free fashion, even if we do not have any $r_i$ from the negative distribution.
 All we require is instance-free positive data and $\pi_+$.
-A counter-intuitive point of Eq.~\eqref{eq:empBERpconf} is that we can throw away $r_i$ when $r_i<0.5$, due to the $\max$ operation.
+A counter-intuitive point of Eq.~(\ref{eq:empBERpconf}) is that we can throw away $r_i$ when $r_i<0.5$, due to the $\max$ operation.
 If the labeler is confident that $r_i<0.5$, we do not need the specific value of $r_i$.
 Note that in practice, $r_i=0$ may occur for positive samples.
-This will cause an issue for classifier training (since Eq.~\eqref{eq:pconf_risk} will diverge), but such samples can be ignored in Bayes error estimation (due to the $\max$ in Eq.~\eqref{eq:empBERpconf}).
+This will cause an issue for classifier training (since Eq.~(\ref{eq:pconf_risk}) will diverge), but such samples can be ignored in Bayes error estimation (due to the $\max$ in Eq.~(\ref{eq:empBERpconf})).

-As discussed in Sec.~\ref{sec:background}, $\pi_+$ was unnecessary when learning a Pconf classifier.
+As discussed in Sec.~\ref{sec:background}, $\pi_+$ was unnecessary when learning a Pconf classifier, but it is necessary for Bayes error estimation.
 Fortunately, this is available from other sources depending on the task, e.g., market share, government statistics, or other domain knowledge \citep{quadrianto2009jmlr, patrini2014neurips}.
-Instead of the Bayes error itself, we may be interested in the following two cases: Firstly, the relative comparison between the Bayes error and the classifier's error.
-Secondly, whether the classifier's error has exceeded the Bayes error or not.
-In these two cases, $\pi_+$ is unnecessary since we can divide both errors (Eq.~\eqref{eq:empBERpconf} and empirical version of Eq.~\eqref{eq:pconf_risk}) by $\pi_+$ without changing the order of the two.
+Instead of the Bayes error itself, we may be interested in the following: 1) the relative comparison between the Bayes error and the classifier's error, 2) whether the classifier's error has exceeded the Bayes error or not.
+In these cases, $\pi_+$ is unnecessary since we can divide both errors (Eq.~(\ref{eq:empBERpconf}) and empirical version of Eq.~(\ref{eq:pconf_risk}) by $\pi_+$ without changing the order of the two.

-We can derive the following two propositions. \begin{proposition} The estimator $\hat{\beta}_{\mathrm{Pconf}}$ is an unbiased estimator of the Bayes error, i.e.,
+We can derive the following two propositions. \begin{proposition} $\hat{\beta}_{\mathrm{Pconf}}$ is an unbiased estimator of the Bayes error. \end{proposition}